8 Things to Know About Termites in California

 • Regularly remove all yard debris - Make sure that any yard debris, from fallen leaves to mulch, is kept away from the home.
 This includes making sure that your guttering is cleaned regularly.

 • Watch out for flying termites during swarming season - As stated flying termites are the breeders, so keeping them away from your home is key.
-If you start noticing them flying, keep your windows closed, lights off at night, and make sure there are no gaps in your home.
+If you start noticing them flying, keep your windows closed and lights off at night, and make sure there are no gaps in your home.

 How to Get Rid of Termites